Numerical treatment of interfaces for second-order wave equations: Tests

 For the purpose of analyzing convergence it is sufficient to choose {\bf smooth} initial data.
 We therefore choose the following data \begin{itemize} \item \textbf{1D smooth initial data}

 \end{itemize}

-On the other hand, for the purpose of comparing realistic situations and in order to analyze how the method keeps the phase of the solution, we take the following {\bf rough} and highly variable data:
+On the other hand, for the purpose of comparing realistic situations and in order to analyze how the method keeps the phase of the solution, we take the following {\bf rough} and highly variable data: \begin{itemize} \item \textbf{1D rough initial data}